AiAutomatrix/CogmoraLabs/PaperTrading_System.md

 To provide a live trading experience, the system establishes and maintains direct WebSocket connections to KuCoin's public feeds.
 This logic is managed entirely within `PaperTradingContext.tsx`.

 1.  **Connection Management**: The context manages two independent WebSocket instances:
-    -   A **Spot WebSocket** that subscribes to the `/market/ticker:{symbol}` topic for all currently open spot positions.
+    -   A **Spot WebSocket** that subscribes to the `/market/snapshot:{symbol}` topic for all currently open spot positions.
     -   A **Futures WebSocket** that subscribes to the `/contractMarket/snapshot:{symbol}` topic for all open futures positions.
 2.  **Dynamic Subscriptions**: The context is intelligent.
-When a new position is opened, it subscribes to that specific symbol's feed.
-When a position is closed, it unsubscribes, keeping the connections efficient and minimizing data overhead.
+When a new position is opened (or an item is added to the watchlist), it subscribes to that specific symbol's feed.
+When a position is closed (or removed from the watchlist), it unsubscribes, keeping the connections efficient and minimizing data overhead.
 3.  **Live Price Updates**: The `onmessage` event handlers for both WebSockets listen for new price data.
-4.  **`updatePositionPrice` Function**: When a new price is received, this utility function is called.
-It iterates through the `openPositions` array, finds the matching position by its symbol, and updates its `currentPrice`.
-It then instantly recalculates the `unrealizedPnl` for that position.
+4.  **`processUpdate` Function**: When a new price is received, this utility function is called.
+It iterates through the `openPositions` and `watchlist` arrays, finds the matching item by its symbol, and updates its `currentPrice`, `high`, `low`, and `priceChgPct`.
+It then instantly recalculates the `unrealizedPnl` for any open positions.
-5.  **Reactive UI**: Because `openPositions` is a state variable, this update automatically triggers a re-render in the `PaperTradingDashboard`, ensuring all metrics—especially Unrealized P&L—are always live.
+5.  **Reactive UI**: Because `openPositions` and `watchlist` are state variables, this update automatically triggers a re-render in the `PaperTradingDashboard`, ensuring all metrics—especially Unrealized P&L—are always live.

 ## Trade Execution Flow